Lumon balcony glazing provides you a peaceful balcony

 Balcony enclosures help create energized facades,

-2. Energized façades
+2. Energizing façades

 The facades of modern buildings are often purely designed for efficiency, without necessarily considering benefits for the end-user.
 Balcony glazing transforms the facades of buildings from looking ‘stagnant’ to creating a collection of spaces where life is abundant.
 For existing buildings, this can mean the possibility of renovation and total transformation of a once unappealing building to an architectural wonder.
 At the same time, residents enjoy additional usable space.